ishuar/zero-to-hero-devops-roadmap/linux/day-5/package-management.md

 This command will provide you with a list of packages related to Nginx, making it easier to identify and install the desired components on your Linux system.

-3. Installing a package from a repository
+3. Installing a package from a repository.

 While installing a package, you may be prompted to confirm the installation after the package manager has resolved all dependencies.
 High Level tools take cares of the dependency resolution.